 You can use IT Environment Health Scanner to collect information on site and subnet configurations, DNS name resolution, health and configuration of the Network Time Protocol of domain controllers and configuration of network adapters of all domain controllers.
 This gives you the basics to ascertain if there are any problems with your Active Directory service.

 In terms of size, IT Environment Health Scanner is suitable for small to midsize organizations.
-It comes recommended for up to 500 computers and 20 servers.
+It comes recommended for up to 500 computers or laptops and 20 servers.
 As a result, this product is an excellent addition to your network tools if you want to make sure that your Active Directory service hasn’t been compromised.
 You can download IT Environment Health Scanner here.

 BeyondTrust Privilege Explorer is another permissions utility that allows the user to see who has access to what.
 This utility is one of the better permissions management tools because it keeps things simple.
 The user interface has a simple classic design that allows you to see who had access to Active Directory when a certain network event was happening.

 You also have the ability to be able to track user permissions over time.
-For example, you can view the permissions for a specific device and view the logs within the PowerBroker Auditor to see if permissions have been changed.
+For example, you can view the permissions for a specific device and view the event logs within the PowerBroker Auditor to see if permissions have been changed.
 This allows you to look out for any unusual behavior and address it promptly.

 In the event that you spot something amiss, you can generate a report to document the event in further detail.
 You can then use advanced filtering to aim target resources to specific groups, permissions, and dates.
 Whether you’re sending this on to a manager or documenting ahead of an audit, it provides you with the paper trail needed to show how permissions have changed.

 - Interface works well, can support a large number of AD objects, making it viable in larger networks